 The typical commercial investment property has a 4-6% gross yield.

-Now if we use the retail shop example for the same price in a similar location.
-You would expect a rental return of around $1,923 per week ($100,000 per annum).
+On a retail shop example for the same price in a similar location, you could expect a rental return of around $1,923 per week, or $100,000 per annum.

 However, incentives such as rent-free periods or capital contributions are typical features of commercial leases.
 For example, it’s usual for there to be a 1-month rent-free period per year built into a commercial lease.